OUT OF ORDER

 WHY: When starting this project, my question was: what is this extraordinary, fascinating, rare Alain Delon, Jean-Louis Trintignant, or Yves Montand-type like when he’s not “on”?
 Or is he always “on”?
 How would he fare in the rather mundane requirements of everyday life?
 Is he indeed a compelling person, or just adept at finding great lighting to commit crimes?
 Having never been a stylish gangster myself, I worked backwards from the tropes to see what might be there.

 GETTING THE LOOK: I decided to lean more into the camp factor when it came to the acting, but maintain a grounded approach to the visual aesthetic.
 Emulating the look was simpler than it could have been because I again used the Eclair Cameflex and its Eclair-mount Kinoptik lenses, which was very popular for New Wave filmmakers during that era (though I don’t know what lenses specifically were used for these films, or how much of them were filmed on the Cameflex.
 They appear to have used it at least partially, according to behind-the-scenes photographs.)
 I used practical or natural lighting whenever possible, and four 35mm film stocks, shooting without any filters.
 With the talented finishing editor Stephen Boyer, we brought out as much as we could from the rich film stock while preserving the natural look and feel of it, leaning more towards blues and greens for interiors, muted colors for exteriors, and crushed blacks to capture the noir aesthetic.
 For the aspect ratio, I went with 1.66.
+Although Le Samourai and Le Cercle Rouge were in 1.85, 1.66 was also a popular aspect ratio in Europe at the time, and I believe it emphasizes the physical comedy a bit better.

 CAPTURING SOUND: Capturing the sound was another interesting task.
 Many of these films have long stretches of silence, or simple sequences with music, which are mostly visually-based with a few ambient sounds thrown in.
 For me, this sound design emerged as a practicality to deal with the Cameflex’s notoriously loud noise while running; it’s incredibly difficult to shoot dialogue unless you have a long lens or a hundred-pound blimp.
 It was shot MOS and we dubbed the dialogue and added all sound effects in post, which was tricky, but not as difficult as I’d imagined.
 We added subtitles to avoid the problem of dubbing dialogue that was not meant to be heard.
 This was my first time ever trying to dub dialogue, and I was surprised by how realistic it sounded.